zvisha/stream-analytics-lab/README.md

 	ms.topic="article"
 	ms.tgt_pltfrm="na"
 	ms.workload="big-data"
-	ms.date="08/19/2015"
-	ms.author="jeffstok"/>
+	ms.date="09/01/2015"
+	ms.author="zvish"/>

-# Social media analysis: Real-time Twitter sentiment analysis in Azure Stream Analytics
+# Social media analysis: Real-time Twitter analysis in Azure Stream Analytics

+		This tutorial is very (!!!) heavily based on [this](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-twitter-sentiment-analysis-trends/). i just did some small modifications to connect it to the DLD labs theame: Movies.

-In this tutorial, you'll learn how to build a sentiment analysis solution by bringing real-time Twitter events into Event Hubs, writing Stream Analytics queries to analyze the data, and then storing the results or using a dashboard to provide insights in real time.
+In this tutorial, you'll learn how to build an analysis solution by bringing real-time Twitter events into Event Hubs, writing Stream Analytics queries to analyze the data, and then storing the results or using a dashboard to provide insights in real time.

 Social media analytics tools help organizations understand trending topics, meaning subjects and attitudes with a high volume of posts in social media.
-Sentiment analysis - also called "opinion mining" - uses social media analytics tools to determine attitudes toward a product, idea, and so on.

 ## Scenario

 A news media website is interested in getting an edge over its competitors by featuring site content that is immediately relevant to its readers.
-They use social media analysis on topics relevant to their readers by doing real time sentiment analysis on Twitter data.
-Specifically, to identify what topics are trending in real time on Twitter, they need real-time analytics about the tweet volume and sentiment for key topics.
+They use social media analysis on topics relevant to their readers by doing real time analysis on Twitter data.
+Specifically, to identify what topics are trending in real time on Twitter, they need real-time analytics about the tweet volume.

 ## Prerequisites
 1. A Twitter account is required for this tutorial.